Yet Another Introduction to Quantum Computing

 When I started looking at quantum circuit diagrams I thought it contradicted the idea of quantum computers as general purpose computers, because you need different circuits for different algorithms and I assumed that any computer would have a fixed set of circuits (like CPU circuits are etched into silicon) and hence be limited in what algorithms it can execute.

-But once I realised that a circuit is not a permanent thing but is instead a sequence of operations (gates) that implement an algorithm, then it’s not a contradiction at all.
+But once I realised that a circuit is not a permanent thing but is instead a sequence of operations (gates) that implement an algorithm, then I realised it’s not a contradiction at all.

 Perhaps I’m belabouring this point, but for some reason, many introductions to quantum computing seem to skip over this difference between regular electrical circuits, and “quantum circuits”.
 I read several before I realized what was going on.

-But what about general purpose in the more everyday, practical sense?
+But what about “general purpose” in the more everyday, practical sense?
 Let’s go back to how you build quantum computers.
 No matter what approach you take, the set of qubits must exist in what is called a single “quantum state”, and quantum states fall apart or “decohere” if they interact with the wider world, so they have to be isolated.
-Also, thermal energy will jiggle these qubits among the states and you can’t have that, so quantum computers have to be operated at very low temperatures, meaning about 1K.2
+Also, thermal energy (which is just one form of interaction with the wider world, of course) will jiggle these qubits among the states and you can’t have that, so quantum computers have to be operated at very low temperatures, meaning about 1K.1

 This fragility of quantum states has consequences: